An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Numerical results

 Firstly, the cluster on the top right corresponds to graphs that the SDP algorithms with either bases fail to obtain the exact ground state.
 If we believe in typical hardness of the random {\scshape QMaxCut} instances, the ratio of graphs in this cluster in the scatter plot should reach 1 in the large problem size limit.
 The fact that all of the points in this cluster are on the left of the black line indicating $x=y$ reflects the fact that the $NPA_2(\mathcal{Pauli})$ SDP can never perform worse than the $NPA_1(\mathcal{Proj})$ SDP.
 This could be easily seen from the fact that you can always convert an SoS proof using degree-1 polynomials of projectors into SoS that uses degree-2 Pauli polynomials, but not necessarily the other way around.

-Whether the aforementioned inequality $NPA_2(\mathcal{Pauli}(H))\geq NPA_1(\mathcal{Proj}(H))$ is actually an equality or not for {\scshape QMaxCut} instances is not obvious until we actually see examples.
+Whether the aforementioned inequality $NPA_2(\mathcal{Pauli}(H)) \leq NPA_1(\mathcal{Proj}(H))$ is actually an equality or not for {\scshape QMaxCut} instances is not obvious until we actually see examples.
 The second cluster on the top left of \cref{fig:PauliProjCompare} reflects exactly that there are indeed graphs where $NPA_2(\mathcal{Pauli})$ SDP is exact but $NPA_1(\mathcal{Proj})$ SDP fails, i.e., that the inequality is {\it strict} in general.
 We list up all the $n=5$ and 6 graphs that fall under this second cluster on the right side of \cref{fig:PauliProjCompare}.
-Furthermore, we also checked how $NPA_2^{\mathbb{R}}(\mathcal{Pauli})$ SDP performs on these graphs to find that the inequality $NPA_1(\mathcal{Proj}(H)) > NPA_2^\mathbb{R}(\mathcal{Pauli}(H)) > NPA_1 (\mathcal{Pauli}(H))$ is also strict in general\footnote{The nonstrict inequality could be quickly understood in the same manner as the argument in the previous paragraph}.
+Furthermore, we also checked how $NPA_2^{\mathbb{R}}(\mathcal{Pauli})$ SDP performs on these graphs to find that the inequality $NPA_1(\mathcal{Proj}(H)) > NPA_2^\mathbb{R}(\mathcal{Pauli}(H)) > NPA_{2} (\mathcal{Pauli}(H))$ is also strict in general\footnote{The nonstrict inequality could be quickly understood in the same manner as the argument in the previous paragraph}.
 Specifically, we find that $NPA_2^\mathbb{R}(\mathcal{Pauli})$ fails for all of the graphs shaded in \cref{fig:PauliProjCompare}, while it succeeds for all of the other graphs with $n=5$ and 6.
 This means that the exact Pauli SoS for unshaded graphs are ``breaking the SU(2) symmetry" in the individual squares possibly by having one-body Pauli terms in them.
 Those effects must cancel out as a whole when all the SoS terms are added since the final Hamiltonian has SU(2) symmetry and has no one-body terms.
 For the shaded graphs, this ``symmetry breaking" trick is not enough to obtain the exact SoS, and complex SoS are required to do so.
-As a concrete example, the graph labeled 8 in \cref{fig:PauliProjCompare} has errors $1.4\cdot{} 10^{-2}$, $5.7\cdot{}10^{-4}$ and $8.06\cdot{}10^{-12}$ for $NPA_1(\mathcal{Proj}(H))$, $NPA_1^\mathbb{R}(\mathcal{Pauli}(H))$ and $NPA_1 (\mathcal{Pauli}(H))$ respectively, which we interpret as the complex Pauli hierarchy being exact on this instance, but the real Pauli and complex projector hierarchy have nonzero errors.
+As a concrete example, the graph labeled 8 in \cref{fig:PauliProjCompare} has errors $1.4\cdot{} 10^{-2}$, $5.7\cdot{}10^{-4}$ and $8.06\cdot{}10^{-12}$ for $NPA_1(\mathcal{Proj}(H))$, $NPA_{2}^\mathbb{R}(\mathcal{Pauli}(H))$ and $NPA_{2} (\mathcal{Pauli}(H))$ respectively, which we interpret as the complex Pauli hierarchy being exact on this instance, but the real Pauli and complex projector hierarchy have nonzero errors.
+Also, when we define the ``failing graphs'' based on the inexactness of $NPA_1(\mathcal{Proj}(H))$, instead of $NPA_2(\mathcal{Pauli}(H))$ as we did for Fig. \ref{fig:MetaGraphs}, the list of such failures is strictly larger because of this strict inequality.
+Namely, we need to add those listed in Fig. \ref{fig:PauliProjCompare} (a,b).
+In the language of Fig. \ref{fig:MetaGraphs}, there are more graphs that should be colored in magenta, which connects all of the ``islands'' of topologically disconnected failure graphs from the rest of the failing cluster for the $n=6$ case.